-IAEM members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee’s important work.
-IAEM members may easily retrieve the committee leadership email addresses by downloading the complete list.
+IAEM-USA members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee's important work.
+Members may retrieve leadership email addresses by searching the membership directory.

 Members Only: Meetings and Meeting Records | Committee Documents

 Committee meets on the second Tuesday of each month at 1:30-3:00 p.m.
 ET.

 The IAEM-USA Training & Education Committee is charged by the IAEM-USA Board of Directors to analyze the training and educational needs of our profession; participate in the development and improvement of training and education programs to advance emergency management professional standards; work in collaboration with learning institutions, community partners and subject matter experts to develop opportunities for advanced learning and leadership training; and serve as a clearinghouse for information on educational technologies, programs and resources at the local, state and federal levels of emergency management.

 Develop a baseline set of recommendations on standards for Emergency Management Bachelor’s Degree Programs for the IAEM-USA Board of Directors.

 Successful Workforce Development Practices Work Group will enhance the IAEM Internship Guide for Employers to reflect both in-person and virtual internships.
 The enhanced Guidelines will include ideas to foster and encourage internships, which give students real-world experience in addition to developing or refining their writing, public speaking and critical thinking skills and help practitioners ensure their organization’s needs are met.

 Creating Synergy between Training and Education seeks to define the role of training and education, identify current opportunities, and remove challenges impacting their combined interaction thereby creating an enhanced effect on future training and education as it relates to emergency management.